jaegertracing/documentation/content/docs/next-release/deployment.md

 ## Agent

 {{< warning >}}
-Since the Jaeger client libraries [are deprecated](../client-libraries) and the OpenTelemetry SDKs are phasing out support for Jaeger Thrift format, the **jaeger-agent** is no longer required or recommended.
+Since the Jaeger client libraries [are deprecated](../client-libraries) and the OpenTelemetry SDKs are phasing out support for Jaeger Thrift format, **jaeger-agent** is no longer required or recommended.
 See the [Architecture](../architecture) page for alternative deployment options.
 {{< /warning >}}

 **jaeger-agent** is designed to receive tracing data in Thrift format over UDP and run locally on each host, either as a host agent / daemon or as an application sidecar.
 The agent exposes the following ports: